jlesner/jlesner.github.io/__inputs/phd/_output/_try0011b/sop_cop4_0011.md

 # Statement of Purpose

 I was staring at logs when I realized what kind of researcher I wanted to be.
-It was late in my Master's year at UCSB, and I was testing a compact language model on SQL tasks.
+It was late in my Master's at UCSB, and I was testing a compact language model on SQL tasks.
 The model had consumed its entire generation budget "thinking"—pages of chain-of-thought reasoning—without ever producing an answer.
 It wasn't a failure of  intelligence.
 It was a failure of reliability.

 That moment clarified my trajectory.
 As AI systems scale, the gap between what they can do and what they can be trusted to do is becoming the most critical bottleneck in the field.
 I am applying to the PhD program to close that gap.
 Specifically, I want to research trustworthy AI, focusing on inference-time scaling for large language models and the intersection of neural networks with formal verification.